Dregni/Sielovra/README.md

 # Sielovra
-Sielo rond and trensparent theme by Dregni Slovra
+Sielo round and trensparent theme by Dregni Slovra